TrellixVulnTeam/AutomationChallengeCode_DYMC/README.md

 	# Through the command prompt, install -> pip install xlrd - needed in order to use excel for the data
 	# Through the command prompt, install (needed dependcy for excel file) -> pip install numpy
 	# Through the command prompt, install (needed dependcy for excel file) -> pip install pandas
-	# This is only needed if using Pycharm IDE to install the libraries from line 17 - 21 in Pycharm IDE
+	# This is only needed if using Pycharm IDE to install the libraries above from line 17 - 21 in Pycharm IDE
 		# Open the project in Pycharm IDE
 		# Highlight the project directory (AutomationChallengeCode)
 		# Go to File -> Setting -> Project: AutomationChallengeCode -> Project Interpreter